ntrezowan/the-plain/_posts/2007-10-05-creating-edge-dialer-for-grameenphone.md

 ___

-1. Run the following command as root to load the USB driver;
+1. Run the following command as `root` to load the USB driver;
 ```
 # /sbin/modprobe usbserial vendor=0x`
 Product=0x
 ```

-2. Now create a new dialer;
+2. Create a new dialer;
 ```
 # wvdialconf create
 Scanning your serial ports for a modem.